msenselab/working_memory_reproduction/data/Readme.txt

-repDur			the reproduced duration presentColorDeg	the color degree of the target patch in 2π (0 ~ 6.28) respColorDeg		the color degree of the probe patch in 2π (0 ~ 6.28) WMRP			the response of working memory task
+repDur			the reproduced duration presentColorDeg	the color degree of the target patch in 2π (0 ~ 6.28) respColorDeg		the color degree of the probe patch in 2π (0 ~ 6.28) WMRP			the response of working memory task (1=same color, 2=different color)

 Table info for the data file of experiment 5: